S2S: Stairs to Success

 So how can you avoid these false emergencies if you are the one asking people to collaborate with you?
 What are the other parts besides the subject?
 Relationship and process.
 Think of these parts as steps of a staircase where you start at the bottom and work your way up (and back down at the end):

-Let me show you how this model works.
+Let me show you how this method works.

 Steps 1 and 5: Relationship ¶